nathankrishnan/nathankrishnan.github.io/_posts/2017-03-18-bloomfilter.md

 ---

 Imagine that in your iOS app you have a UIWebView that loads an arbitrary URL.
-There are plenty of malicious sites on the web and we should certainly take actions to prevent or warn our users if they attempt to access a nefarious site.
+There are plenty of malicious sites on the web and let's say we wanted to warn our users if they attempt to access a nefarious site.
 This begs the question: what's an efficient way of checking if the domain in a URL is known to be a malicious site?
 Perhaps as a first pass at the problem, you would find a dossier of malicious domains, store the dossier in a set, and check to see if the domain in the arbitrary URL exists in the set.

 ```swift
 var badDomains: Set<String> = ["badguys.com", "drevil.me", "virus.io"]